typescene/typescene.github.io/_index.md

 </div>
 <section markdown="1">

-**Activities** represent the underlying application state, providing data to views and handling input events.
-These reflect how the user 'sees' your app.
-Each view is bound to one activity, but multiple activities can be active at the same time since they are nested and routed independently.
-Add an activity when you add a screen or dialog to your app.
+**Activities** represent the underlying application state, reflecting how the user sees your app.
+These provide data to views and handle input events.
+Each view is bound to one activity, but multiple activities can be active at the same time since they can be nested and routed independently.

 </section>
 </section>